mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 	1. if a Conflict Resolution by Intervention (§13c.) prescribes it.

 ### §9.
 Evaluation Procedure
-1. Members, Volunteers and the individual to be evaluated (herein 'the individual') meet to have an informal discussion.
-This discussion consists of some or all of the following: The individual—
+1. The person to be evaluated (herein 'the person') meets with the Volunteers and Members to have an informal discussion.
+This discussion consists of some or all of the following: The person—
-	1. should indicate which position they desire.
+	1. should request which position they desire.
 	1. will be asked about the role they see for themselves in the space.
 	1. is encouraged to inquire about anything they still need more clarity about with regards to the space and its residents.
 	1. may be tested on their understanding of Constitution and/or Collective Agreements.
-1. Following the discussion with the individual, the respective voters should meet privately.
+1. Following the discussion with the person, the respective voters meet privately.
+Who votes depends on the position requested—
+  1. if the person requests to become a Guest or Volunteer then Volunteers and Members vote,
+  1. if the person requests to become a Member, only Members vote.
-1. Before further discussion, the voters should take an anonymous test vote on whether the individual should be adopted at their desired position.
-They can ‘support’ (+), ‘accept’ (0) or ‘oppose' (-) the application succeeding.
+1. Before any discussion, the voters take an anonymous test vote whether they ‘support’ (+), ‘accept’ (0) or ‘oppose' (-) the person being adopted at their requested position.
-1. Now the voters should discuss and, in particular, raise and address any concerns.
+1. The voters should then discuss the person and Position they requested and, in particular, raise and address concerns.
-1. Finally the voters should take a binding vote in the same fashion as the test vote.
+1. Finally the voters take a binding vote in the same way as the test vote.
 This time—
-	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the evaluation is positive and the individual is granted their desired position, or
+	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the person is adopted at their requested position, or
-	1. else the evaluation is negative at that time and the voting procedure starts anew for the respective lower position (cf. §5).
+	1. else the evaluation returns to point 2. as if the person had requested the next lower position (cf. §5).
 1. The individual should promptly be informed whether their evaluation yielded a positive or negative result, but not the breakdown of which votes were cast.
 The main points that have been talked about without the individual being present are to be conveyed as helpful feedback.

 ### §10.
 Operational Activity
 #### §10a.
 Individual Action